scrapy-plugins/scrapy-zyte-api/README.rst

     -   Metadata parameters (``echoData``, ``jobId``)

--   Request not sent through Zyte API get a fingerprint using the request fingerprinter class defined in the ``ZYTE_API_FALLBACK_REQUEST_FINGERPRINTER_CLASS`` setting, which shares default value with the ``REQUEST_FINGERPRINTER_CLASS`` Scrapy setting.
+-   Requests not sent through Zyte API get a fingerprint using the request fingerprinter class defined in the ``ZYTE_API_FALLBACK_REQUEST_FINGERPRINTER_CLASS`` setting, which shares default value with the ``REQUEST_FINGERPRINTER_CLASS`` Scrapy setting.